 Fiera Capital offers different strategies designed to address a variety of investor needs across a broad spectrum of asset classes and styles.
-A significant portion of the Company's AUM is invested in three equity strategies (Global equity, US equity and EAFE) managed by one of the Company's investment teams.
-In aggregate, this investment team manages approximately 55.5 billion in AUM of Fiera Capital's \$180.2 billion in AUM as of December 31, 2020.
+A significant portion of the Company's AUM is invested in three strategies subadvised by StonePine, namely Global, EAFE (Europe, Australasia and the Far East) and U.S. Equity.
+In aggregate, these strategies accounted for approximately \$65.6 billion in AUM of Fiera Capital's \$188.3 billion in AUM as of December 31, 2021.